 However, a recent survey, prior to the coronavirus pandemic, found that nearly 40% of full time workers in the United States worked solely on-site.

 Is your business part of that 40%?
-Do you allow your employees to use their personal devices to make work calls, and/or send and receive work emails?
+Do you allow your employees to use their personal electronic devices to make work calls, and/or send and receive work emails?
 Are your suddenly work-from home employees using their own cell phones, tablets, and laptops?

-If you answered yes to any of these questions, you need to have and communicate BYOD practices and policies.
+If you answered yes to any of these questions, then you need to have and communicate BYOD practices and policies.

 KEY BRING YOUR OWN DEVICE PRACTICES

-Establishing security protocols is especially important with remote workers.
+Generally speaking, establishing security protocols is especially important with remote workers.